pavloniym/foodometer/README.md

 `BOT_TOKEN` - obtained token from [@BotFather](https://telegram.me/BotFather)
 `WEB_HOOK` - external https hook for server interaction

-> Be accurate with port mappings your internal `8880` should be mapped with your external `WEB_HOOK`
+> Be accurate with port mappings: your internal `8880` should be mapped with your external `WEB_HOOK`

 *Thanks [messagesstickers.com](http://messagesstickers.com/) for foodometer sticker*